spinnaker/spinnaker.io/content/en/docs/v1.19/setup/security/authentication/saml/index.md

 Please check on the [SSL Documentation](/docs/v1.19/setup/security/ssl) for more information.

-> For the Quickstart images, append `/gate` to the `--service-address-url.
+> For the Quickstart images, append `/gate` to the `--service-address-url`.
 All other configurations can omit this setting.

 ## Workflow